 Deep frying turkey has become a popular Thanksgiving cooking method, but when done improperly it is also one of the most dangerous.
 The National Fire Protection Association demonstrates how easily turkey frying can go wrong in the above video.

 If you do decide to fry your turkey, take every precaution to do so safely.
 The U.S. Department of Agriculture recommends purchasing a turkey no larger than 12 pounds, since smaller turkeys fry up best.
 Set up the fryer outdoors, more than 10 feet away from your home on flat ground.
 Make sure the turkey is completely thawed and dry, or excess water will cause hot oil to spill over.
-Keep a fire extinguisher nearby, and don’t forget to keep a close eye on children and pets while the turkey is frying.
+Keep a fire extinguisher nearby, and don’t forget to watch children and pets closely while the turkey is frying.

 Lock It Up